Burnout Recovery Retreat in the Himalayas vs Weekend Retreat

 | Primary Location | chakrata | chakrata |

-| Why that location | The quiet forests, waterfalls, and mountain views around Chakrata create the perfect environment for disconnecting from work stress.
-Unlike crowded hill stations, Chakrata remains peaceful and undisturbed. | Close enough from Delhi to make a weekend feasible.
-Remote enough to create genuine separation. |
+| Why that location | The quiet forests, waterfalls, and mountain views around Chakrata create the ideal environment for burnout recovery.
+Unlike crowded hill stations, Chakrata remains peaceful and undisturbed — exactly what an exhausted nervous system needs. | Close enough from Delhi and Dehradun to make a weekend feasible (3 hours from Dehradun, 7 from Delhi).
+Remote enough — at 2,200m in deodar forest — to create genuine separation from city life.
+This is the sweet spot between accessibility and authenticity. |

 | Burnout Recovery Retreat in the Himalayas | Weekend Retreat | |